Phil D'Amato: "The Chronology Protection Case"

 "The Chronology Protection Case" was also adapted into a student film by director Jay Kensinger, which premiered at the I-Con SF Convention in 2002, and was later released on DVD by MODVEC Productions.
-A review can be found here.
 A re-cut version of the movie, in black-and-white and with a new extended ending, was released in 2013 on Amazon Prime Video.

 "The Chronology Protection Case" extrapolates from Stephen Hawking’s chronology protection conjecture, and posits a vengeful universe that seeks to protect itself from time travel by killing any scientists who discover or even begin to understand how to do it.

 "The Copyright Notice Case"

 D’Amato returned in "The Copyright Notice Case", published in Analog in 1996.
 The novelette was nominated for a Nebula Award, won the HOMer Award, and was reprinted in Levinson’s anthology, Bestseller: Wired, Analog, and Digital Writings in 1999.

 The novelette explores what might happen had an inviolable copyright notice been embedded in human DNA in the prehistoric past.
 Phil meets Jenna Katen for the first time in this story.